 What he suggested is putting the three kids’ bunks in the back parallel to the bus, side-by-side, right next to each other.
 We already have some storage and things built back there, o we would have to work around that.
 The bunk in back is roughly 54×88″.
 It was enough to fit a Full Sized bed (which we are used to sleeping in already) perpendicular across the width of the bus.
 54″ is much too short for the length of most people, but our children are still small and, for the time being, it will work.
 I have an idea for building in drop down extensions when the time comes.

 We want the kids to each have their own little space or cubby to be able to get away and read or play quietly and this new arrangement would still provide that.
-The storage space back there is a little less that what they had before, but we would likely make them a closet area above the back wheel wells next to ours to expand it.
+The storage space back there is a little less that what they had before, but we would communicate with your lender likely make them a closet area above the back wheel wells next to ours to expand it.
+Speaking of storage, if you’re looking for a place to store your belongings, storage facilities everett wa provides genuine customer service and are committed to offering you exceptional value for your hard-earned money.
+Find out this here.
 We have looked over a hundred RV or Skoolie layouts it seems and have not seen one layed out like this yet.

 Here is the final layout (probably not):